 - A. The District may maintain such personnel records of an individual employee as is deemed necessary.
-Personnel records may be viewed by the employee's Appointing Authority, potential Appointing Authority, performance evaluation rater and reviewers, and Human Resources Division staff only.
-Further, an employee, or the employee's authorized representative, may view the employee's personnel record at any time with written consent by the employee. - B. Material placed in a personnel file which affects an employee's work record negatively may be removed by the District upon petition from the employee and upon evidence that the incident or cause outlined in the material has not recurred and has been on file for a period of not less than two (2) years, except an employee who has received a notice of disciplinary action which was appealed successfully shall have the notice removed from his/her file immediately after the successful appeal and upon request of the employee. - C. Evaluations shall not be removed from an employee's file.
+Personnel records may be viewed by the employee's Appointing Authority, potential Appointing Authority, performance evaluation rater, and reviewers and Human Resources Division staff only.
+Further, an employee, or the employee's authorized representative, may view the employee's personnel record at any time with written consent by the employee. - B. Documents relating to an employee's performance or evaluations placed in his/her personnel file shall be provided to the affected employee.
+Material placed in a personnel file which affects an employee's work record negatively may be removed by the District upon petition from the employee and upon evidence that the incident or cause outlined in the material has not recurred and has been on file for a period of not less than two (2) years, except an employee who has received a notice of disciplinary action which was appealed successfully shall have the notice removed from his/her file immediately after the successful appeal and upon request of the employee. - C. Evaluations shall not be removed from an employee's file.